lixi1994/lx1994.github.io/_pages/about.md

 <!-- ## About Me -->

-I'm currently a final-year Ph.D. student in the Department of Computer Science and Engineering at Penn State University, supervised by [Dr. George Kesidis](https://www.cse.psu.edu/~gik2/){:target="_blank"} and [Dr. David Miller](https://scholar.google.com/citations?user=0AvzzVoAAAAJ&hl=en){:target="_blank"}.

-I received my M.S. degree from the Department of Computer Science and Engineering at Penn State University in 2018 and my B.E. degree from the Department of Electrical Engineering at Southeast University (Nanjing, China) in 2016.

 <span style="color: red;">
 I will be transitioning to a new phase in my academic career as an incoming Assistant Professor in the [Department of Computer Science at the University of Alabama at Birmingham](https://www.uab.edu/cas/computerscience/){:target="_blank"}.
 </span>

+I completed my Ph.D. in Computer Science at Penn State University under the guidance of [Dr. George Kesidis](https://www.cse.psu.edu/~gik2/){:target="_blank"} and [Dr. David Miller](https://scholar.google.com/citations?user=0AvzzVoAAAAJ&hl=en){:target="_blank"}, with a dissertation on poisoning attacks and defenses for machine learning models.
+I obtained my B.S. degree in Electrical Engineering from Southeast University in Nanjing, China, in 2016, and my M.S. degree in Computer Science from Penn State University in 2018.

 <span style="color: red;">
 [PhD & Intern Recruitment]: